Exosome (vesicle): Exosomes and intercellular communication

 Scientists are actively researching the role that exosomes may play in cell-to-cell signaling, hypothesizing that because exosomes can merge with and release their contents into cells that are distant from their cell of origin (see membrane vesicle trafficking), they may influence processes in the recipient cell.
 For example, RNA that is shuttled from one cell to another, known as "exosomal shuttle RNA," could potentially affect protein production in the recipient cell.
 The role played by exosomes in cell-cell or interorgan communication and metabolic regulation was reviewed by Samuelson and Vidal-Puig in 2018.
 By transferring molecules from one cell to another, exosomes from certain cells of the immune system, such as dendritic cells and B cells, may play a functional role in mediating adaptive immune responses to pathogens and tumors.
-Exosomal export of miRNA molecules is also linked to the arrest of inter cellular miRNA levels and affect their functionality by arresting them on heavy polysomes.
+Exosomal export of miRNA molecules is also linked to the arrest of intercellular miRNA levels and affect their functionality by arresting them on heavy polysomes.

 Conversely, exosome production and content may be influenced by molecular signals received by the cell of origin.
 As evidence for this hypothesis, tumor cells exposed to hypoxia secrete exosomes with enhanced angiogenic and metastatic potential, suggesting that tumor cells adapt to a hypoxic microenvironment by secreting exosomes to stimulate angiogenesis or facilitate metastasis to more favorable environment.
 It has recently been shown that exosomal protein content may change during the progression of chronic lymphocytic leukemia.

 A study hypothesized that intercellular communication of tumor exosomes could mediate further regions of metastasis for cancer.
 Hypothetically, exosomes can plant tumor information, such as tainted RNA, into new cells to prepare for cancer to travel to that organ for metastasis.
 The study found that tumor exosomal communication has the ability to mediate metastasis to different organs.
 Furthermore, even when tumor cells have a disadvantage for replicating, the information planted at these new regions, organs, can aid in the expansion of organ specific metastasis.

 Exosomes carry cargo, which can augment innate immune responses.
-For example, exosomes derived from Salmonella enterica-infected macrophages but not exosomes from uninfected cells stimulate naive macrophages and dendritic cells to secrete pro-inflammatory cytokines such as TNF-α, RANTES, IL-1ra, MIP-2, CXCL1, MCP-1, sICAM-1, GM-CSF, and G-CSF.
+For example, exosomes derived from Salmonella enterica-infected macrophages but not exosomes from uninfected cells stimulate naive macrophages and dendritic cells to secrete pro-inflammatory cytokines such as TNF-α, RANTES, IL-1RA, MIP-2, CXCL1, MCP-1, sICAM-1, GM-CSF, and G-CSF.
 Proinflammatory effects of exosomes are partially attributed to lipopolysaccharide, which is encapsulated within exosomes.

 Exosomes also mediate the cross talk between the embryo and maternal compartment during implantation.They help to exchange ubiquitous protein, glycoproteins, DNA and mRNA.